Surgery for tennis elbow may involve:

 - Recovery depends on the amount of time and effort you put into a rehabilitation program.

 - You may not be able to keep doing the activity that caused your tennis elbow.
-Or you may have to make some changes to the way you do that activity in the future.
+Or you may have to make some changes to the way you do that activity from now on.

 Why It Is Done